sohinipattanayak/sohinipattanayak/README.md

 ![](/social/Videos.gif)

-#### 👋 I am Sohini and I work as a Developer Advocate at LittleHorse.
-I am also the founder of TrustyCore.
+#### 👋 I am Sohini and I work as a Developer Advocate at !(LittleHorse)[https://littlehorse.dev/].
+I am also the founder of !(TrustyCore)[https://www.trustycore.com/].
+Passionate about AI/ML, community building, and making tech more transparent and accessible.

 ### Summary 📝

-- 👩🏼‍💻 Guitar-playing Developer
+- 👩🏼‍💻 Guitar-playing Developer & 🪄 Developer Advocate
-- 🪄 Developer Advocate
+- 🕸️ Community Champion & Multi-lingual woman in STEM
-- 🕸️ Community Champion
+- 🌱 Currently focusing on AI/ML, Kubernetes, Clean Architecture, and more.

 #### Focus on 🎧